Natural Litter Buying Guide

 Budget

 Natural litters cost more upfront but often last longer.
-Start with trial sizes to find the right fit.
+Start with the smallest bag available from any shortlisted brand before you commit to a bulk purchase.

 Quick Recommendation